gongchat/gongchat.github.io/road-map.md

 ## Road Map

-- [ ] Flash app icon when message is received
-- [ ] Focus input when a channel is selected
-- [ ] Allow selection of emojis or users with tab
-- [ ] Make ESC work for and list selectors regardless of what has focus
+- [ ] Make input dynamic and fix issues with scroll bar
-- [ ] Add count of unread messages to title bar
 - [ ] Allow for custom status text when setting status
-- [ ] Make jid and room name required when adding a room

-Release 0.1.4

-- [ ] Move to Context and Hooks and refactor code

-Release 0.2.0

-- [ ] Make input dynamic and fix issues with scroll bar
+- [ ] Add support for twitch, soundcloud, and vimeo media players
-- [ ] Fix scrolling problems
-- [ ] Fix url recognition
-- [ ] Fix parsing errors from markdown-it
-- [ ] PropTypes on all components
-- [ ] Use Typescript with electron

 Release 0.2.1

-- [ ] Figure out why streams aren't closing properly (currently fixed with a bit of a hack, need to look into it some more)
 - [ ] Have setting to load application on startup
-- [ ] Flash icon in tray on message
 - [ ] Setup AppUserModelIDs, will fix notifications for Windows
 - [ ] App signing
 - [ ] After x min of inactivity set status to away
+- [ ] Figure out why streams aren't closing properly (currently fixed with a bit of a hack, need to look into it some more)
 - [ ] Confirm all message errors have been accounted for

 Release 0.3.0